ibm-cloud-docs/ContinuousDelivery/devsecops-custom-scripts.md

     scripts/unit-test.sh
 ```

 * `dind`: Specify whether to enable `docker-in-docker` for the script context.
-The default setting is false.
+The default setting is `false`.

-* `abort_on_failure`: By default the pipeline halts when the script fails.
-Set this to false allows the pipeline to continue, and the failed job is referenced in the evidence later.
+* `abort_on_failure`: By default, the pipeline stops when the script fails.
+Set this value to `false` to allow the pipeline to continue and reference the failed job in the evidence later.

-* `image_pull_policy`: Set the pod ImagePullPolicy setting for the base image (provided in image).
-Possible values are the same as for k8s: Always | IfNotPresent
+* `image_pull_policy`: Set the pod `ImagePullPolicy` setting that is provided in the image, for the base image.
+Possible values are the same as valid values for Kubernetes: `Always` or `IfNotPresent`.
+The default value is `IfNotPresent`.
-Default value is IfNotPresent

 * `configmap`: Pull key-value pairs from a provided configmap that is accessible by `PipelineRun`.
 The following values are supported:

-    * `config-name`: Direct configmap name syntax, the stage runner tries to access and mount the configmap named `config-name`.
+    * `config-name`: The direct configmap name syntax.
+The stage runner tries to access and mount the configmap named `config-name`.
     * `$prop-name`: The indirect configmap name syntax.
 The configmap name is looked up from the environment-properties configmap, which contains every environment value that is set on the pipeline UI.
 For example, if there's a prop: my-config entry in the environment properties, then my-config is going to be used for $prop

 * `secret`: Pull key-value pairs from a provided configmap that is accessible by `PipelineRun`.
 The following values are supported:

     * `secret-name`: The direct Secret name syntax.
 The stage runner tries to access and mount the Secret named `secret-name`.

     * `$prop-name`: The indirect Secret name syntax.
-The Secret name is looked up from the environment-properties configmap, which contains every environment value that is set on the pipeline UI.
-For example, if there's a prop: my-secret entry in the environment properties, my-secret is used for $prop.
+The Secret name is located in the environment-properties configmap, that contains every environment value that is set on the pipeline UI.
+For example, if the environment-properties configmap contains the `my-secret entry` property, `my-secret` is used for `$prop`.

 #### Example configuration
 {: #cd-devsecops-scripts-sample}